Bricktech2000/Notes/notes/gross-domestic-product.md

 # Gross Domestic Product

-> A country’s GDP is the market value of all final goods and services produced within a country in a given period of [[time]]
+> **AKA**: GDP

 see [[economy]], [[productivity]], [[math-notation]], [[conventional-math-notation]]

-it is thought to be the best measure of a society’s economic well-being

-it is the most closely watched [[economics]] statistic
+A country’s GDP is the market value of all final goods and services produced within a country in a given period of [[time]]. it is thought to be the best measure of a society’s economic well-being, and is the most closely watched [[economics]] statistic

-the GPD measures both income and expenditure at once (which works since they are equal, see [[economy]])
+the GPD measures both income and expenditure at once (which works since they are equal, see [[economy]] #think)

-> **AKA**: GDP

-## Measuring the GDP

 the GPD includes: